-e.
+- e.
 Taxi Cabs.
 Taxi cabs hired off installation by military personnel, family members, or U.S. Government employees may take their fares directly to their quarters or work areas and directly exit the installation after discharging their fare paying passenger(s).
 All passengers in every taxi shall show proper identification.
 The gate sentry will log in each taxi and all passengers before allowing entry.
 Taxi drivers will remain with their vehicle at all times while aboard the installation.
 MPs/police officers and security personnel shall allow taxi cabs aboard the installation in response to calls, but taxi cab drivers may not "cruise" or otherwise solicit fares.
-Only authorized (approved by the installation and published by separate correspondence) taxi cabs may solicit fares by parking in designated taxi stands.
+Only authorized (approved by the installation and published by separate correspondence) taxi cabs may solicit fares by parking in designated taxi stands. - f.

-f.
 Visitor Passes.
-All visitor POVs that do not have a decal must have a visitor's pass unless otherwise stated.
+All visitor POV divers (without an AFID card, U.S. Uniformed Services Identification and Privilege card, or DOD issued Common Access Card (CAC)) must have a visitor's pass unless otherwise stated.